ResonantHbbHgg/BtagCodes/README.md

 note that this package works only in a CMSSW_5_X_Y

-2) In BtagEfficiencyMaps_code directory, compile:
+2) In BtagCode directory, compile:

     make
     make exe

-3) In BtagEfficiencyMaps_code/test/lxbatch directory prepare the jobs:
+3) In BtagCode/test/lxbatch directory prepare the jobs:

     perl launchJobs_lxbatch_eos.pl params_lxbatch.CFG